The question you are all wondering…

 It’s important to understand the reasons behind his controversial image because, at the end of the day, HEX is nothing special from a technical point of view.
 Anyways, this is about HEX, not Richard Heart, so let’s dive into the project.

 What is HEX coin?

-HEX (BHX) is not a project promising increased scalability, side-chain compatibility, or innovations on consensus.
+HEX is not a project promising increased scalability, side-chain compatibility, or innovations on consensus.

-Instead, it is an ERC-20 token intended to make early adopters rich.
-It is essentially a multi-level-marketing crypto scheme.
+Instead, it is an ERC-20 token intended to make early adopters rich and is designed to do 10,000X over 2.5 years.

 Users receive referral bonuses and early claimers get a bigger piece of the pie.

 According to the FAQ on the website, HEX was launched for what we consider to be an awfully rationalized reason.
 When asked “Why are you launching this?” – the FAQ response reads:

 “Bitcoin has only 3 main functions: Send, Receive, or Mine.
 If you want to earn interest on your holdings, you must entrust them to a centralized third party.